Watch a short video on this text from the Books That Made Us series, available via ABC Education!

 • Does the traditional Australian identity neglect any groups within Australia?

-At the conclusion of the discussion students should write a short essay in response to the question ‘Is the Australia that I read about in literature the Australia I really know?’
+At the conclusion of the discussion, have students write a short essay in response to the question:

-• Individual writing activity or task: As students finish reading the novel they should write a one page response to the ending.
-This is designed to be an immediate response to the resolution of the novel and a personal response to Fish’s departure, Oriel’s return and the continuation of the family.
-It should be entirely free in form so that students can express their personal response and record it for comparison after studying the text more closely.
-This is also designed to serve as an exemplification of reading practice: that we read for different purposes at different times.
+As students finish reading Cloudstreet, have them write a one-page response to the ending.
+This is designed to be an immediate response to the novel’s resolution and a personal response to Fish’s departure, Oriel’s return, and the continuation of the family.
+It should be entirely free in form so that students can express their initial ideas, which they can revisit after studying the text more closely.
+This also serves as an exemplification of reading practice: we read for different purposes at different times.

 Outline of key elements of the text